TOYOTA GAZOO Racing Grabs World Title after Landslide Victory at 6 Hours of Fuji

-(MENAFN- Instinctif Partners) Jeddah, Saudi Arabia – 3 October 2023: TOYOTA GAZOO Racing earned a thrilling one-two victory on home ground in the 6 Hours of Fuji to clinch Toyota’s fifth manufacturers’ title in the penultimate race of the 2023 FIA World Endurance Championship (WEC) season.
+(MENAFN- Instinctif) Jeddah, Saudi Arabia – 3 October 2023: TOYOTA GAZOO Racing earned a thrilling one-two victory on home ground in the 6 Hours of Fuji to clinch Toyota’s fifth manufacturers’ title in the penultimate race of the 2023 FIA World Endurance Championship (WEC) season.

 In front of a record 54,700 crowd, Mike Conway, Kamui Kobayashi and José María López took victory in their No.7 GR010 Hybrid Electric Hypercar after an epic battle against WEC’s biggest lineup of top-class competitors.
 Sébastien Buemi, Brendon Hartley and Ryo Hirakawa completed a perfect result by taking second place in their No.8 GR010 Hybrid Electric Hypercar, finishing just 39.119secs behind.